amanzour/CDP/README.md

 # CDP

-(to test the R shiny web app go to bottom)
 To explore the R shiny seb server for CDP, download the sample Table (myMasterTable.csv) and uploaded it here (https://amanzour.shinyapps.io/mytestshiny/)

 Complete Explanation: